 Of course, this is all a departure from Venmo’s bread and butter, which has historically remained solidly in the digital sphere.
-After all, the whole point of having a money transferring app was to get rid of physical tender, like checks or cash.
+After all, the whole point of having a money transferring app was to get rid of physical tender such as checks or cash.
 But it would seem that Venmo wants to be relevant in all spheres, and that includes the tangible one, too.
 After all, its competitors have already entered the space.

-Update: Venmo Debit cards are now being offered to users as part of a beta program.
+Updated on June 25: Venmo Mastercard debit cards are now being offered to users as part of a beta program.

 - Don’t waste your money on Audible — use this free app instead